Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Summary and conclusions

 We identify four different phases of engulfment, similar to those outlined by \cite{Metzger+12} and \cite{Jia+Spruit18}.
 An initial grazing phase is characterised by relatively slow spiral-in near the stellar surface, where the density scale height ranges from a few $\times0.1-1\Rj$.
 The main engulfment phase proceeds when the \ac{HJ} becomes completely immersed within the stellar envelope, and spirals towards the core in roughly a single orbit.
 The strong drag force gives rise to a sinking stage where radial in-fall dominates azimuthal motion, ending in disruption by a combination of tides and ram pressure from the dense radiative layers beneath the outer convective zone.
 The disrupted planetary fragments sink until reaching density equilibrium with their surroundings.

-The \ac{HJ} gradually dissipates $\approx 90$ per cent of its mass into the convective region, which may enrich the stellar surface with \Li and heavy elements after mixing.
+The \ac{HJ} gradually dissipates $\approx 90\%$ of its mass into the convective region, which may enrich the stellar surface with \Li and heavy elements after mixing.
 Our resolution test suggests that the total amount of mass loss is robust, although the precise amount that is ablated at different separations has not fully converged.
-Further work should quantify the effects of any resolution-dependent heating that might have artificially enhanced ablation, particularly during the grazing stage.
+In an upcoming paper, we present simulations with converged ablation rates and analyse the ablation mechanism in detail (Lau et al. in prep.).
 We estimate that \Li is enhanced by 0.13 dex, which is not statistically significant given the intrinsic \ALi variation in open clusters has a similar magnitude.
 Producing a stronger enrichment signature would require engulfing or accreting more massive substellar bodies (e.g. brown dwarfs) onto stars that have evolved further along the red giant branch, where the baseline \Li abundance and convective mass decrease.

 Significant ($\gtrsim 10\kms$) surface rotational velocities are observed at the end of our simulation, although representing a very small amount of mass ($\sim 10^{-3}\Msun$).
-The bulk of the envelope rotates with $\sim 1\kms$, consistent with the analytical expectation from angular momentum conservation.
+The bulk of the envelope rotates with $\sim 1\kms$, consistent with the expectation from angular momentum conservation.
 The maximum induced surface rotational speed scales linearly with the mass of the engulfed object, and so could reach $\sim 10\kms$ from engulfing a more compact, say 10\Mj, \ac{HJ}.

 The orbital energy deposited via drag into the stellar envelope may produce a luminous transient, particularly for engulfment events occurring on the subgiant or lower part of the red giant branch.
 The small amount of unbound ejecta, $\sim10^{-5}\Msun$ in our simulation, could give rise to a second, recombination-powered peak in the lightcurve that is ten times more luminous than the unperturbed star.

-Our work focused on a specific choice of host star and planet.
-Future work could apply this approach to study the chemical enrichment signature and induced stellar rotation across a wide parameter region.
-Where the host star is significantly altered by planetary engulfment, its long-term evolution can also be studied by mapping the structure obtained at the end of 3D simulations to 1D stellar evolution codes.
+The latter was recently proposed as the emission mechanism for the transient ZTF SLRN-2020 \citep{De+23} from the engulfment of a Neptune- or Jupiter-mass planet by a main-sequence or slightly evolved Sun-like star.
+Understanding such transients motivates dedicated studies of ejecta launching and the transport of drag luminosity during the grazing phase and onset of engulfment.